Xorlent/Bambu-P1_X1-High-Temp-Chute/README.md

 - About 5 oz. of filament
 - 0.20mm Standard profile
 - Supports guidance:
-  - Split the assembly to individual objects.
+  - Split the Receptacle.step assembly to individual objects.
 Receptacle: Turn on supports (on build plate only).
 Print with tabs/mating flange facing up and off the bed.
-  - Chute, turn on supports (on build plate only).
+  - Chute: Turn on supports (on build plate only).
 Print with screw flanges facing up and off the bed.  < 44 degree threshold angle will minimize support waste.
   - Supports are not needed for the block plate or receptacle closeout panel.
 Print the block plate with the flat surface on the build plate.

 ## Using